LiamKula/LiamKula.github.io/projects/twig.md

 <img class="img-fluid" src="../img/TwigBanner.png">

-Cotton is a horror-style text-based adventure game I developed using the functions and macros built from The Wizard's Game in [Conrad Barski's Land of Lisp](http://landoflisp.com/).
-Slightly more interesting and convoluted!
-(It is not that scary.)

 In this third-person FPS action game, you explore a small island as Twig trying to figure out were a large source of polution is harming the life of his home

 Here is a link to a video trailer of the game: [Twig Trailer](https://www.youtube.com/watch?v=sulj7yxplEQ)